|

 would walk from town to town and people would leave food on their

 backsteps for him.
+He passed

 through Brewster, North Salem, Ridgefield, Branchville, Georgetown,